derekeder/derekeder.com/resume.md

 Volunteer group that creates web apps with open data to improve transparency, efficiency and decision-making for governments and our democracy.
 * Lead a team of developers and designers to build [open source apps](http://opencityapps.org/#projects) with open data from Chicago and Cook County
 * Analyze open data to tell stories and create visualizations to explain complex systems to the average citizen
-* Organize a weekly [Open Gov Hack Night](http://opengovhacknight.org/) to facilitate and stimulate new projects built with open data
+* Organize a weekly [Chi Hack Night](http://chihacknight.org/) to facilitate and stimulate new projects built with open data

 ### Webitects - Senior Web Developer
 May 2006–Present<br />